dmsul/econtools/doc/source/io.rst

         print("I'm not sure I trust that instrument.")

-:py:meth:`~econtools.load_or_build` is a decorator that is used on functions that return data (either a pandas Series or DataFrame) to cache that data to disk.
+:py:func:`~econtools.load_or_build` is a decorator that is used on functions that return data (either a pandas Series or DataFrame) to cache that data to disk.

 Let's say that you have function ``prep_data`` that preps a dataset for